WorstGen/futures-bright/_posts/2024-12-10-building-community-connected-world.md

 layout: article
 title: "Building Community in an Increasingly Connected World"
 date: 2024-12-10
-author: "Editor"
+author: "Future's Bright Team"
-category: "Society"
+category: "Communities"
 excerpt: "Despite unprecedented connectivity, many report feeling more isolated than ever.
 We examine the paradox of digital connection and explore pathways to genuine community building."
-featured_image: "/assets/images/digital-community.jpg"
+emoji: "🤝"
 ---

 # Building Community in an Increasingly Connected World